Tooth fairy

-The Tooth Fairy is a fantasy figure of early childhood in Western and Western-influenced cultures.
-The folklore states that when children lose one of their baby teeth, they should place it underneath their pillow or on their bedside table and the Tooth Fairy will visit while they sleep, replacing the lost tooth with a small payment.
+The tooth fairy is a folkloric figure of early childhood in Western and Western-influenced cultures.
+The folklore states that when children lose one of their baby teeth, they should place it underneath their pillow or on their bedside table; the Tooth Fairy will visit while they sleep, replacing the lost tooth with a small payment.

 Origins

-In Northern Europe, there was a tradition of tand-fé or tooth fee, which was paid when a child lost their first tooth.
-This tradition is recorded in writings as early as the Eddas (c.
-1200), which are the earliest written record of Norse and Northern European traditions.
-In the Norse culture, children's teeth and other articles belonging to children were said to bring good luck in battle, and Scandinavian warriors hung children's teeth on a string around their necks.

 During the Middle Ages, other superstitions arose surrounding children's teeth.
-In England, for example, children were instructed to burn their baby teeth to save the child from hardship in the afterlife.
-Children who did not consign their baby teeth to the fire would spend eternity searching for them in the afterlife.
-The Vikings paid children for their teeth.
+Children in England were instructed to burn their baby teeth, on pain of spending eternity searching for the baby teeth in the afterlife.
 Fear of witches was another reason to bury or burn teeth.
-In medieval Europe, it was thought that if a witch were to get hold of one's teeth, it could lead to total power over them.
+In medieval Europe, it was thought that a witch could assume total power over someone if they were to obtain one of their teeth.

-Another modern incarnation of these traditions into an actual Tooth Fairy has been traced to a 1908 "Household Hints" item in the Chicago Daily Tribune:
+One modern incarnation of these traditions into an actual Tooth Fairy has been traced to a 1908 "Household Hints" item in the Chicago Daily Tribune:

 Appearance

-Unlike Father Christmas and, to a lesser extent, the Easter Bunny, there are few details of the Tooth Fairy's appearance that are consistent in various versions of the myth.
-A 1984 study conducted by Rosemary Wells revealed that most, 74 percent of those surveyed, believed the Tooth Fairy to be female, while 12 percent believed the Tooth Fairy to be neither male nor female and 8 percent believed the Tooth Fairy could be either male or female.
+Unlike Santa Claus and, to a lesser extent, the Easter Bunny, there are few details of the Tooth Fairy's appearance that are consistent in various versions of the myth.
+A 1984 study conducted by Rosemary Wells revealed that most -- 74% of those surveyed -- believed the Tooth Fairy to be female, while 12% believed the Tooth Fairy to be neither male nor female, and 8% believed the Tooth Fairy could be either male or female.
 When asked about her findings regarding the Tooth Fairy's appearance, Wells explained: "You've got your basic Tinkerbell-type Tooth Fairy with the wings, wand, a little older and whatnot.
 Then you have some people who think of the tooth fairy as a man, a bunny rabbit, or a mouse."
-One review of published children's books and popular artwork found the Tooth Fairy also to be depicted as a child with wings, a pixie, a dragon, a blue mother-figure, a flying ballerina, two little older men, a dental hygienist, a potbellied flying man smoking a cigar, a bat, a bear, and others.
+One review of published children's books and popular artwork found the Tooth Fairy to be depicted in many various forms, including as a child with wings, a pixie, a dragon, a blue mother-figure, a flying ballerina, two little older men, a dental hygienist, occasionally a female dentist, a potbellied flying man smoking a cigar, a bat, a bear, and others.
 Unlike the well-established imagining of Santa Claus, differences in renderings of the Tooth Fairy are not as upsetting to children.